Gibbs-type Indian buffet processes: Introduction

+\end{itemize} \end{itemize} Construct a random feature allocation $\randfa{}$ of $\Nats$ from the actions of the customers, as described in \cref{sec:ibp}.
+We call $\randfa{}$ a \emph{Gibbs-type Indian buffet process with parameters $(\totalmass, \discount, \Varray)$}.
+Like the original IBP, $\randfa{}$ is exchangeable, a property that will become clear in \cref{sec:gibbstypebp} when we provide an alternative construction via exchangeable sequences of random measures.

-Some subclasses of Gibbs-type IBPs have appeared in the literature, although they have not been understood in these terms.
-In particular, the \emph{stable} (or \emph{three-parameter}) IBP introduced by \citet{TG2009} and further studied by \citet{BJP2012} is a Gibbs-type IBP corresponding to the class of Gibbs-type partitions whose weights $\Varray$ are given by
+The reader familiar with the theory of Gibbs-type partitions (which we review in \cref{sec:partitions}) will recognize the recursive set of weights $\Varray$ appearing in \cref{eq:gibbsweights}, which along with the discount parameter $\discount$ determines the law of a \emph{Gibbs-type partition} \citep{gnedin2006gibbs}.
+In what follows, we will see that every such choice $(\discount, \Varray)$ defining a subclass of the Gibbs-type partitions will determine a subclass of the Gibbs-type IBP.
+In fact, some subclasses of Gibbs-type IBPs have already appeared in the literature, although they have not been presented from this perspective.
+For example, the \emph{stable} (or \emph{three-parameter}) IBP introduced by \citet{TG2009} and further studied by \citet{BJP2012} is a Gibbs-type IBP with the weights

 for some parameter $\theta$ satisfying